benigs-05/cybersecurtiy-journey/README.md

 We also have trusts, this can be one way or two way.
 One way trust relationships allow for one domain to have access to another.
 Two-way means they can access specific things from each other with the permissions they are given.

+### DAY 8 ###
+For day 8, I learned about the Command Line, Powershell, and Linux’s shell, Bash.
+Command Line, unlike using the GUI is a text-based interface wherein we can use fewer resources, for automation, and for faster interaction with your system.
+This module introduced the different commands to navigate through your system in a easy level.
+Here are the commands:
+Commands are usually in PATH directories, so whenever we use a command it searches PATH directories for the executable
+-	set (This lists all the variables within your system)
+-	ver (This gives the Windows version)
+-	systeminfo (gives an in-depth information about your system’s hardware and software)
+-	cls (clears the command line)
+-	more (pipelined to commands that have a long output)
+-	help (used after a command to get more information on how to use it)
+-	 ipconfig (Information about your network’s IP, like subnet mask, gateway, and address)
+-	ping (for testing connectivity by sending an icmp request)
+-	 tracert – (checks all the router path you went through before reaching the address)
+-	netstat – (shows established connections [TCP/UDP])
+-	cd (changing directories/current directory)
+-	dir (viewing child items)
+-	mkdir (make folders/directories)
+-	rmdir (remove folders/directories)
+-	type (prints output of a file)
+-	copy (copying files)
+-	move (moving files)
+-	erase/del (deleting files)
+-	tasklist (view all processes that are running)
+-	taskkill (stops a process)
+-	chkdsk (checks the file system and disk for errors)
+-	driverquery (installed device drivers)
+-	sfc /scannow (scans and repairs files)
+Next, is the Powershell.
+The powershell was created for the purpose of automation and configuration management.
+This is more powerful compared to Windows’ CLI as this is object-oriented.
+That means that output will always have property and a function.
+These make it much more powerful since it can identify what the output is and not just a string of letters and numbers.
+To enter powershell, we just type “powershell” in the Command Prompt.
+Commands are structured as verb-noun, here are the commands I’ve learned:
+-	Get-Content (outputs the content of a file)
+-	Set-Location (changes directories)
+-	Get-Command (all the commands we can use), we can filter it via -CommanType “type”
+-	Get-Help (used to view a command and how it is used)
+-	Get-Alias (get the popular commands of linux and cmd and its equivalent to powershell)
+-	New-Item (creates files or directories)
+-	Remove-Item (deletes files or directories)
+-	Copy-Item (copy files or directories)
+Along with these commands, I was also introduced to what piping is.
+Piping is the method of using 2 or more commands.
+It uses the output of the previous command as an input to further filter your commands.
+Examples:
+-	Get-Command | Sort-Object Length (sort them based on their length)
+-	Get-Command | Where-Object -Property “Extension” -eq “.txt” (finds all objects that are .txt) (pick what it shows)
+-	Get-Command | Where-Object -Property “Name” -like “ship*” looks for objects that starts with the name ship
+-	Get-Command | Select-Object -First 5, picks which to show (first 5 files)
+-	Get-Command | Select-String functions like grep to check files and it’s content that will have the string specified.

+System Information
+-	Get-ComputerInfo (functions like system info)
+-	Get-LocalUser (users/status/description)
+-	Get-NetIPConfiguration (network info)
+-	Get-NetIPAddress – (ip addresses of the interfaces used) Real-Time System Analysis
+-	Get-Process (shows the processes that are running)
+-	Get-Service (services in the system)
+-	Get-NetTCPConnection – established TCP connections, address, port, state.
+-	Get-FileHash (generates a hash, used for mionitoring, for footprint of the object) Scripting
+-	Invoke-Command, these run scripts and can be sued to run remotely to another machine.

+Lastly, I was introduced to what the shells are in Linux and scripting.
+Scripting is basically a line of commands, like a to do list, that when executed will run based on you commands.
+But before that, we have shells.
+Echo $SHELL to know what shell you are using, and echo /etc/shells for the different shells you can use.
+We have BASH (Bourne Again Shell), this is the default in Linux.
+Is more on the mid tier, it can be customized, but it is limited.
+Can be used for automation, and configurations.
+Has tab feature, and history.
+Next is Fish (Friendly Interactive Shell) – beginner-friendly, customization is good, it comes with highlighting, simple syntaxes, and even auto correct.
+Then, ZSH (ZShell) – modern shell, tab completion, also has customization, and has great scripting capabilities.
+For scripting:
+To first create a script, we first create a file that has the type .sh. example: Nano script.sh Every script will start with a shebang, #!, this tells your system what shell you are using.
+example: #!/bin/bash, this uses bash.
+Example code:
+Nano simple_script.sh

+Inside simple_script.sh:
+#!/bin/bash
+#declares variables, these are comments.
+They do not alter your script.
+Used to make understanding what script and line does.
+username=””
+university=””
+password=””

+#below uses the for function for iteration from 1-3
+for i in {1..3};
+do
+echo “University”
+#read is used to input our answer to the variable. username in this case
+read username
+echo “University:”
+read university
+echo “Password:”
+if [ “$username” = “Benigno” ] && [ “$university” = “PRMSU” ] && [ “$password” = “102603” ]; then
+echo “Hello, Benigno!
+Access Authorized”
+#this makes it so that it goes out of the loop when credentials are correct
+break
+else
+echo “You only have 3 tries, this is try number $i” fi done if [ “$i” -eq 3 ]; then echo “You have been denied access” fi

+To run this we first change the mode for the script since executable isn’t added in yet.
+We use the command chmod +x simple_script.sh
+To run it, we just specify the directory it is in like ./simple_script.sh Above shows loops like For that iterates the given numbers, and If else, for the condition that the names should match, and if not output this.
+Conceptually, it works like other languages so it’s very easy to learn, and I enjoyed this part the most.

+That’s a wrap for Day 8, and I’m always eager to learn more!